-Under the direction of the Executive Director (ED) and oversight of the Board, the CCO:
+Under the direction of the Executive Director ("ED") and oversight of the Board, the CCO:

-- A. Pursuant to the Ethics and Compliance Program Charter, manages day-to-day operation of the compliance program; - B. Monitor and assess the Policy Management Framework and oversee the completion of the Policy Lifecycle; - C. Assesses and audits ERS' controls and compliance with all applicable laws, statutes, administrative rules, regulations and best practices outlined in policies; - Collaborates with other divisions to implement compliance policies and procedures and to direct compliance issues to appropriate channels for investigation and resolution;
+- A. Pursuant to the Ethics and Compliance Program Charter, manages day-to-day operation of the compliance program; - B. Monitor and assess the Policy Management Framework and oversee the completion of the Policy Lifecycle; - C. Assesses and audits ERS' controls and compliance with all applicable laws, statutes, administrative rules, regulations and best practices outlined in policies;